Skip to content

 Lexical nodes

 Some parsers (especially old-school ones) require separate step before parsing - tokenization.
 It requires separate article why I don’t like it.
 But other parsers doesn’t require this step.
-It’s called scanerless parser.
+It’s called scannerless parser.
 Instead you can provide: lexical and syntactical grammar and parser (or parser generator) will figure out everything.

 In my implementation of PwZ you can use lex for this.
 For example: